Olympiapark Berlin: Olympic preparations by the Nazi Reich

-The 65 foot wide tunnel that served the previous Deutsches Stadium was repurposed to serve as both an underground path providing access to VIP loges, as well as a path for athletes to enter the stadium from, as it was connected with the Marathon tunnel which was built for the Olympic marathon to provide a point for Marathon competitors to run into the stadium and to provide a sort of prop door allowing for large equipment to be brought into the stadium.
+The 65-foot wide tunnel that served the previous Deutsches Stadium was repurposed to serve as both an underground path providing access to VIP loges, as well as a path for athletes to enter the stadium from, as it was connected with the Marathon tunnel which was built for the Olympic marathon to provide a point for Marathon competitors to run into the stadium and to provide a sort of prop door allowing for large equipment to be brought into the stadium.
 The Marathon tunnel was accessed from outside the stadium through the ‘Marathon Gate’ into the Olympic Plaza.
 These stairs were aethstetically connected with the Maifeld.
 It was in this area of the stadium that the Olympic cauldron was located during the ceremonies.
 The 65-foot entrance tunnel leftover from Deutsches Stadium was also connected to the new stadium's cellar level, and to two competitor's tunnels which provided access to the field.
-The tunnel also received a 13 foot wide and 600 yard long expansion at its north end passing underneath the “Reich Academy for Physical Education” training grounds and connecting the Olympic Stadium with the swimming stadium.
-As it passes below the fields, this tunnel expansion also functioned as the corridor of subterranean dressing rooms for the training grounds located dirrectly above.
+The tunnel also received a 13-foot wide and 600-yard long expansion at its north end passing underneath the "Reich Academy for Physical Education" training grounds and connecting the Olympic Stadium with the swimming stadium.
+As it passes below the fields, this tunnel expansion also functioned as the corridor of subterranean dressing rooms for the training grounds located directly above.

 The stadium's construction lasted from late 1933 to 1936.

-The Berlin Olympic Village was built within walking distance of the Reich Sportsfeld.
+The Berlin Olympic Village was built 18 km west of the Reichssportfeld.

-The Olympic Cauldron contained within the stadium utilized propane to keep Olympic Flame burning continually.
-The propane in the cauldron was first tested May 28th, 1936.
+The Olympic cauldron contained within the stadium used propane to keep Olympic Flame burning continually.
+The propane in the cauldron was first tested 28 May 1936.

 Another venue that was built for the Olympics was the Haus des Deutschen Sports.